 2. GPS monitoring

-Over the last three decades, sophisticated technological tools became a larger part of the landscape of probation strategies, contributing to increased monitoring, surveillance, and individual control.
+Over the last three decades, sophisticated technological tools have become a larger part of the landscape of probation strategies, contributing to increased monitoring, surveillance, and individual control.
 The application of different technologies provides the ability to expand supervision “outside the office” or beyond physical walls (Taxman & Maass, 2016).
 GPS technology is one example regularly used for monitoring individuals in the community.
 It combines tracking, crime mapping, and web-based data integration to provide information about the location and movements of those being monitored.
 There are two primary types of GPS technology commonly used: passive and active GPS monitoring.
 Both require individuals to wear a receiver/portable tracking device, usually around their ankle; they also require the use of a cellular telephone and computer software to review GPS data.
 Signals from global positioning satellites create a map of the individuals' movements.
 With passive GPS monitoring, the information is downloaded to a monitoring center and relayed to the supervising officer once or twice daily.
 In active GPS monitoring, the information collected is transmitted every few minutes by cellular telephone to a monitoring center and any violations are immediately reported to the officer (Pattavina & Mackey, 2024).
 There are some limitations of GPS monitoring like spatial limitations.
 GPS devices can only indicate the present location of the individual but cannot provide information about the specific activity or context of their presence at that location (Bishop, 2010).
-As one PO stated, "You can put somebody on a bracelet and keep tabs for home confinement, but that doesn't monitor who's going into the home."
-(A10-1).
+As one PO stated, "You can put somebody on a bracelet and keep tabs for home confinement, but that doesn't monitor who's going into the home" (A10-1).

 One major limitation of GPS monitoring is the potential for gaps or windows of time when there is no monitoring data available.
-This can occur due to various reasons like signal loss, device issues or environmental factors (Bishop, 2010).
+This can occur due to various reasons like signal loss, device issues, or environmental factors (Bishop, 2010).
 As the PO further explains,

-"That doesn't mean they're not gonna figure out they've got a 15-minute window to go around a block real fast or they can go out into the driveway or into the backyard and do whatever they need to do and realize that they're not having a violation".
-This highpoints that GPS monitoring alone cannot account for brief absences or activities within the designated confinement area, such as leaving the home for a short period or engaging in unauthorized activities in the backyard or driveway.
+"That doesn't mean they're not gonna figure out they've got a 15-minute window to go around a block real fast or they can go out into the driveway or into the backyard and do whatever they need to do and realize that they're not having a violation.”
+This highlights that GPS monitoring alone cannot account for brief absences or activities within the designated confinement area, such as leaving the home for a short period or engaging in unauthorized activities in the backyard or driveway.

-While GPS can be helpful in supervising probationers, the effectiveness depends on how the GPS monitoring is implemented.
+While GPS can be helpful in supervising probationers, its effectiveness depends on how the GPS monitoring is implemented.
 GPS monitoring zones exclude geographic areas (exclusion or “hot zones”) for individuals such as schools, libraries, etc., but also define acceptable areas.
 Inclusion zones may be used to identify places where individuals are required to be (such as home, treatment sessions, or employment) and specific times for those locations (Bishop, 2010).
-For GPS monitoring to be most effective, it should be accompanied by specific exclusion zones tailored to the individual's under supervision case, rather than broad, general restrictions.
+For GPS monitoring to be most effective, it should be accompanied by specific exclusion zones tailored to the individual under supervision’s case, rather than broad, general restrictions.